SETeam59/proj3/CONTRIBUTING.md

 ### Utility to Users:
 Explain how this enhancement would benefit the majority of users and clarify why it's not suited for implementation as a community package.

+## Style Checker and Analyzer
+We are using black as our style checkers and code analyzer.
+While contrivuting to this project, make sure you conform to norms dictated by black

-### Flake8
+### black
 <b>Installation</b>
-- `python<version> -m pip install flake8`
+- `python<version> -m pip install black`

-If you want Flake8 to be installed for your default Python installation, you can instead use:
-- `python -m pip install flake8`

- <b>Using Flake8</b>
+ <b>Using black</b>
- <br/>To start using Flake8, open an interactive shell and run one of the following,
+ <br/>To start using black, open an interactive shell and run the following.
+This will automatically refractor the code according the
-- `flake8 path/to/code/to/check.py`
+- `black path/to/code/to/check.py`
-- `flake8 path/to/code/`

-## Style Checker and Analyzer
-We are using flake9 as our style checker and code analyzer.
-While contrivuting to this project, make sure you conform to norms dictated by flake8